top of page

 5. Aids Detox & Liver Health

-Assists protect the liver from chemical or drug-induced damage
+• Assists in protecting the liver from chemical or drug-induced damage

 Holy Basil: Ancient & Contemporary Uses